 Figure 1.1

-When looking at the regional variance for this period, the highest rate of 69.4% was in the North West while South West noted the lowest rate of 59.7%.
-Compared to the 66.7% aspiration value, none of the NHS regions placed statistically above it, South West placed below it and 6 regions showed no significant difference (Midlands, London, South East, East of England, North West, and North East and Yorkshire).
+When looking at the regional variance for this period, the highest rate of 69.5% was in the North West while South West noted the lowest rate of 60.2%.
+Compared to the 66.7% aspiration value, none of the NHS regions placed statistically above it, South West placed below it and 6 regions showed no significant difference (London, Midlands, South East, East of England, North West, and North East and Yorkshire).

 Figure 1.2

-In February 2024, the EDDR for England varied across the 42 ICB between 53.9% (Herefordshire and Worcestershire) and 75.5% (South Yorkshire).
-One ICB was significantly above the 66.7% national aspiration (South Yorkshire) and 15 below it (Norfolk and Waveney, Suffolk and North East Essex, Cambridgeshire and Peterborough, North East London, Shropshire, Telford and Wrekin, Birmingham and Solihull, Coventry and Warwickshire, Herefordshire and Worcestershire, Humber and North Yorkshire, Kent and Medway, Cornwall and the Isles of Scilly, Bath and North East Somerset, Swindon and Wiltshire, Devon, Dorset, and Somerset).
+In March 2024, the EDDR for England varied across the 42 ICB between 53.8% (Herefordshire and Worcestershire) and 75.5% (South Yorkshire).
+One ICB was significantly above the 66.7% national aspiration (South Yorkshire) and 14 below it (Suffolk and North East Essex, Cambridgeshire and Peterborough, North East London, Birmingham and Solihull, Shropshire, Telford and Wrekin, Coventry and Warwickshire, Herefordshire and Worcestershire, Humber and North Yorkshire, Kent and Medway, Bath and North East Somerset, Swindon and Wiltshire, Cornwall and the Isles of Scilly, Devon, Dorset, and Somerset).

 Diagnosed prevalence